 Abraxas began in Marienville, Pennsylvania with one site and 30 clients.
-Now, 45 years later, Abraxas Youth & Family Services is a national leader in the operation of community based and residential programming for at-risk youth, adults and families and operates 21 programs across six states.Learn more
+Now, over 45 years later, Abraxas Youth & Family Services is a national leader in the operation of community based and residential programming for at-risk youth, adults and families and operates 21 programs across six states.Learn more

 People security comprises two fundamental concepts: (1) supervision that minimizes the opportunity for negative behavior and maximizes the opportunity for staff presence; and (2) "meaningful interaction" that elevates behavior modification from a compliance-only to a treatment-oriented philosophy.

 Program security also has two key components: (1) development of schedules ensuring a high degree of constructive activity; and (2) a clearly defined structure and set of expectations for client involvement in daily routines and activities.

 Staff personally address all noteworthy behaviors and attitudes and impose appropriate positive or negative consequences without being abusive.
 Through this, clients learn new habits and skills promoting responsible thinking and behavior.

 We must not only set the standards for behavior, but also model the behaviors we teach.
 For many clients who have lived without positive, consistent role models, it is essential that staff act in a manner above reproach and effectively model the values they teach.

 A supportive relationship made of teamwork and communication between staff and clients is essential in creating a safe environment in which change and growth can occur.
 Client participation in the treatment process enhances their commitment to treatment and motivates them to achieve lasting changes.

 Clients respond best when they are treated fairly and with respect and are more likely to respond positively to staff who care enough to hold them accountable for their actions.
 Staff who take the time to teach clients, listen to their concerns, and help them help themselves greatly enhance an environment in which meaningful change can occur.